Ignite Life Center Informants Call Out Doug Clay Amid Sex Abuse Coverups at Local Pentecostal Church

 (Left) Assemblies of God CEO Doug Clay (AG) | (Right) Ignite Life Center head pastor Mark Vega (Linkedin)

-Three people from ILC have been arrested for committing sexual abuse against minors: (1) former employee and volunteer Gabriel Hemenez; (2) head pastor Mark Vega’s son Christian Vargas; and (3) associate pastor Jose Cruz’s son Noel Cruz.
+Three people from ILC have been arrested for committing sexual abuse against minors: (1) former employee and volunteer Gabriel Hemenez; (2) head pastor Mark Vega’s son Christian Vargas; and (3) former associate pastor Jose Cruz’s son Noel Cruz.

 As with the previous four whistleblowers, all are anonymous.
 Both of the whistleblowers’ genders will not be mentioned to further conceal their identities, and they/them pronouns will be used.
 One of the whistleblowers gave an extensive two-hour in-person interview, while the other sent an anonymous email.
 To differentiate the whistleblowers, the person who gave the interview will be referred to as Primary Informant while the person who sent the email will be referred to as Secondary Informant.

-The Secondary Informant’s allegations primarily referenced that ILC head pastor Mark Vega is using coercion and connections with the people under him at ILC and the people above him in the Assemblies of God in order to avoid legal consequences for the coverups.
+The Secondary Informant’s allegations primarily referenced that ILC head pastor Mark Vega is using coercion and connections with the people under him at ILC and the people above him in the Assemblies of God (AG) in order to avoid legal consequences for the coverups.
 They wrote, “Mark and [his wife] Lisa have allowed over 70 people to live with them in an average of ten years.
 They publicly share this.
 What they do not share is that they use this method to bribe key, essential leaders who are then brainwashed to think they really have the best intentions for them.
 Mark and Lisa have gifted expensive things, including cruises, that are not only paid for with their own money but the churches….
 Some gifts are money that he raises during service.
 This is money from hardworking people that he supposedly uses to ‘help people’ but it is to keep them loyal to him.
 Financial abuse, money misuse, and funds allocated to pay him in cash.
 A financial report shows proof that Mark receives over $50,000 a year, but he says he does not get an income.
 It is under stipend and housing expenses.”

 The Primary Informant corroborated the Secondary Informant’s statements, but said Clay may be being manipulated by Vega.
-They said that an elder pastor encouraged them to reach out to Clay’s office, and Clay’s administrative assistant got back to them, but the people she directed them to never responded to the Primary Informant.
-“His assistant directed me to the Florida Multicultural District (FMD) and CC’D them in the same email that I sent to Doug Clay’s Office about the sexual abuse cases, and they never emailed me back.
+They said that an elder pastor encouraged them to reach out to Clay’s office, and Clay’s administrative assistant got back to them, but the people she directed them to never responded.
+“His assistant directed me to FMD and CC’D them in the same email that I sent to Doug Clay’s Office about the sexual abuse cases, and they never emailed me back.
 It used to be called the Spanish District, which is what Vega is affiliated with, with hispanic pastors in Orlando and Tampa.
 Doug Clay’s administrative assistant directed me to those people, and I emailed them, but they never got back to me.
 The only thing I could think of is that the FMD leaders are helping Mark Vega get out of trouble and downplaying the severity of the situation to Doug Clay.
-Doug Clay has been a part of the Assemblies of God for decades and knows how the Assemblies of God (AG) takes sexual scandals very seriously in their denomination, notably sexual scandals that include Jim Baker and Jimmy Swaggart in the 1980’s which AG handled swiftly….
+Doug Clay has been a part of the AG for decades and knows how the AG takes sexual scandals very seriously in their denomination, notably sexual scandals that include Jim Baker and Jimmy Swaggart in the 1980’s which AG handled swiftly….
 The case most likely is that Doug Clay and the other leaders are being coerced into believing Mark is innocent.”

-The Primary Informant further detailed the intricacies and complexities of the correlation between FMDAG, ILC, and Assemblies of God as a whole.
+The Primary Informant further detailed the intricacies and complexities of the correlation between FMD, ILC, and AG as a whole.
 “Affiliated is the key word.
 Not registered….
-Mark Vega is an ordained minister with the Assemblies of God, but Ignite Life Center is not a church that is registered as part of the Assemblies of God….
-For example, if I was an Ordained Assemblies of God Pastor and I wanted to plant a church, I have two options, I can register/plant my church under the Assemblies of God for supervision, accountability and oversight or I can plant my church independently of the Assemblies of God without any supervision, accountability and answer to no one.
-My credentials as an Ordained Minister will still be under the Assemblies of God and my church would be affiliated, but my church would not be registered under the Assemblies of God denomination….
-If Ignite Life Center was a church that is registered under the Assemblies of God, then the Assemblies of God would have every right and would need to step in and remove Mark Vega and take over Ignite because it would be directly under the subdivision of the Florida Multicultural District and the Assemblies of God….
+Mark Vega is an ordained minister with AG, but Ignite Life Center is not a church that is registered as part of AG….
+For example, if I was an Ordained AG pastor and I wanted to plant a church, I have two options, I can register/plant my church under the AG for supervision, accountability and oversight or I can plant my church independently of AG without any supervision, accountability and answer to no one.
+My credentials as an Ordained Minister will still be under the AG and my church would be affiliated, but my church would not be registered under the AG denomination….
+If Ignite Life Center was a church that is registered under the AG, then AG would have every right and would need to step in and remove Mark Vega and take over Ignite because it would be directly under the subdivision of FMD and AG….
 You gotta remember that affiliation and bona fide registration are two different things.”

-The Primary Informant went on to detail why they believe FMDAG is the main force behind Vega not facing legal consequences for concealing evidence.
+The Primary Informant went on to detail why they believe FMD is the main force behind Vega not facing legal consequences for concealing evidence.
 “Knowing who Doug Clay is and the personal connection my childhood senior pastor had with him back in the day and trusting my childhood senior pastors' judgment, there is no way Doug Clay is intentionally getting Mark out of it.
-The Florida Multicultural District is intentionally getting Mark out of it.
-Remember that Doug Clay is the Superintendent of the entirety of the Assemblies of God.
-He’s not really associated with the Florida Multicultural District because he’s a part of the caucasian portion of the Assemblies of God, more specifically The Executive Leadership Team.
-If he was regular AG Pastor in Florida , then he would be a part of the Peninsular Florida District of AG, which is the caucasian district of AG.
+FMD is intentionally getting Mark out of it.
+Remember that Doug Clay is the Superintendent of the entirety of AG.
+He’s not really associated with FMD because he’s a part of the caucasian portion of AG, more specifically The Executive Leadership Team.
+If he was regular AG Pastor in Florida, then he would be a part of the Peninsular Florida District of AG, which is the caucasian district of AG.
 I think Mark is coercing Doug into thinking he is innocent, and it's not a big deal.
-Mark is fooling some of the Penn Florida District Assemblies of God leaders and the Executive Leadership Team (Which Doug Clay is a part of) and making them think it's not a big deal while Florida Multicultural actively tries to get him out of it.”
+Mark is fooling some of the Penn Florida District AG leaders and the Executive Leadership Team (Which Doug Clay is a part of) and making them think it's not a big deal while FMD actively tries to get him out of it.”

 The Secondary Informant wrote, “Lisa Cummins and Urban Strategies have paid Lisa Vega and Mark Vega under a program to help unaccompanied minors but have funded them hundreds of thousands of dollars to millions.
 They have paid pastors and leaders of the church for over five years.
 Lisa Cummins pays a major portion of the church mortgage and electricity, knowing the foul behavior and corruption of these leaders.
 My family member said there was manipulation, and no one was approved for hire without the approval of Mark Vega.
 The program is still funding the church, and the current leader is a pastor at Azael Nunez [Evangelistic Ministries].
 How is that?”